 Omnisend was built and designed for ecommerce marketing and list building.
 Not only does the software help you engage with your customers, you can generate sales from shoppable emails.
 These let you pull products from your store and drop them into your emails with one click, making the shopping experience a no-brainer for your audience.

-If you run an online store, don’t use an email marketing service where you have to fit your store’s workflow into their software design.
+Anyone will benefit from Omnisend’s robust functionality, but if you run an online store, Omnisend is an excellent choice.
+Don’t use an email marketing service where you have to fit your store’s workflow into their software design.
 Instead, use Omnisend, a provider that caters to you and has tailored their entire existence to making online stores successful.

 Best for Advanced Campaigns

 Manage an unlimited number of lists across an unlimited number of businesses all within the same account.
 You can connect all of your websites, manage everything in one place, and set up numerous sent-from emails to ensure you’re always on-brand.